 Q. Am I entitled to vote?

-A. You are entitled to vote if you were a holder of Class II Shares at the close of business on March 21, 2023.
+A. Only holders of Class II Shares at the close of business on March 26, 2024 are entitled to vote.
 Each Class II Share entitles its holder to one vote.

 Q. What will I be voting on?